-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Product name: AMSelect PIMCO Emerging Bond Hard Currency

-Legal entity identifier: 549300GHCCJWKY72R127

-Does this financial product have a sustainable investment objective?
-Yes No It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have sustainable investments with as its objective a sustainable investment, it an environmental objective: will have a minimum proportion of 10% of sustainable investments in economic activities that with an environmental objective in qualify as environmentally economic activities that qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy in economic activities that do with an environmental objective in not qualify as economic activities that do not qualify as environmentally sustainable environmentally sustainable under the under the EU Taxonomy EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: \\\% that contributes to an environmental or any environmental or social objective and that the system laid down in economic activities.
-That Regulation does not lay down a list of socially sustainable a classification environmental objective might be aligned with the Taxonomy or not.
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means Product name: AMSelect PIMCO Emerging Bond Hard Currency Legal entity identifier: 549300GHCCJWKY72R127 an investment in an economic activity ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS that contributes to an environmental or Does this financial product have a sustainable investment objective? social objective, provided that the Yes No × investment does not significantly harm It will make a minimum of It promotes Environmental/Social (E/S) X any environmental characteristics and while it does not have sustainable investments with or social objective and that the as its objective a sustainable investment, it an environmental objective: investee companies will have a minimum proportion of 10% of % follow good sustainable investments governance in economic activities that practices. with an environmental objective in qualify as environmentally economic activities that qualify as sustainable under the EU The EU Taxonomy is environmentally sustainable under the EU a classification Taxonomy system laid down in Taxonomy in economic activities that do Regulation (EU) with an environmental objective in 2020/852, not qualify as economic activities that do not qualify as establishing a list of environmentally sustainable environmentallv environmentally sustainable under the under the EU Taxonomy sustainable EU Taxonomy economic activities.
+That Regulation does with a social objective not lay down a list of socially sustainable It will make a minimum of It promotes E/S characteristics, but will economic activities. not make any sustainable investments sustainable investments with Sustainable investments with an a social objective: % environmental objective might be aligned with the Taxonomy or not.